When is the last time you took a selfie?

 As you might guess from the name, Romanticism offered a pretty dreamy view of mankind.

-Poets, artists, philosophers, and writers of this time perceived mankind as solitary, creative, emotional and visionary.
+Poets, artists, philosophers, and writers of this time perceived mankind as solitary, creative, emotional, and visionary.
 This time period also viewed nature and dreams as powerful, communicative, and sometimes even prophetic.
-The imagery and mood of this work definitely reflect a contemplative, quest-like view of mankind’s role, with an emphasis on man’s place in the natural world.
+The mood of this work definitely reflects a contemplative, quest-like view of mankind’s role, with an emphasis on man’s place in the natural world.

 Realism: Defining Mankind by Daily Action